M.2 storage

 The new M.2 storage standard wasn’t just about saving space.
 The standard supports memory chips on both sides, increasing the maximum capacity.
 And M.2 also supported the option of faster connections for greater speed (more on that later).

 And just to make things interesting, the M.2 standard isn’t just for storage … M.2 modules can also be Bluetooth cards, Wi-Fi cards and other functions.
-At this point, I’m focused on M.2 SSD storage, but just be aware that you can’t simply assume an M.2 stick is an SSD.
+In this article, I’m focused on M.2 SSD storage, but just be aware that you can’t simply assume an M.2 stick is an SSD.

 What you need to know about M.2 compatibility